In small business accounting 101, there are several simple basic accounting principles that every small business owner should follow.

-We are going to discuss the Business or Economic Entity Assumption on this page.
+We are going to discuss the topic of Business or Economic Entity Assumption on this page.

 Accounting 101: Basic Accounting Principle